awsdocs/aws-systems-manager-user-guide/doc_source/automation-mw-target.md

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.

-1. In the left navigation pane, choose **Maintenance Windows**, and then choose the maintenance window you want to register an automation task with\.
+1. In the left navigation pane, choose **Maintenance Windows**, and then choose the maintenance window you want to register an Automation task with\.

 1. Choose **Actions**\.
 Then choose **Register Automation task** to run your choice of an automation on targets by using a runbook\.